CorrelAid/coc/2019_meetup_berlin/coc.md

 Attendants of the CorrelAid meetup 2019 agree to refrain from demeaning, discriminatory, or harassing behavior and speech.
 Harassment includes, but is not limited to:

-- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size,
-- race, ethnicity, religion (or lack thereof), or technology choices
+- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, social class, race, ethnicity, religion (or lack thereof), or technology choices
 - unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, or employment
 - sustained or willful disruption of discussions, talks, or other events
 - deliberate intimidation